Stockport Air Raid Shelters

-The Stockport Air Raid Shelters are a system of almost 1 mile of underground air-raid shelters dug under Stockport, 6 miles south of Manchester, during World War II to protect local inhabitants during air raids.
+The Stockport Air Raid Shelters are a system of almost 1 mile of underground air-raid shelters dug under Stockport, 6 miles south of Manchester, to protect local inhabitants during Second World War air raids.

 Four sets of underground air raid shelter tunnels for civilian use were dug into the red sandstone rock below the town centre.
 Preparation started in September 1938 and the first set of shelters were opened on 28 October 1939; Stockport was not bombed until 11 October 1940.
 The smallest of the tunnel shelters could accommodate 2,000 people and the largest 3,850.
 It was subsequently expanded to take up to 6,500 people.

 In 1948 the shelters were sealed off from the public.

 The largest of the Stockport Air Raid Shelters have been open to the public since 1996 as part of the town's museum service.

 Tunnels

 Brinksway

 The Brinksway shelter in Edgeley had a capacity for 1,085 bunks and seats for 1,735 people.

 The excavations for the shelter expanded upon the 17th-century Brinksway Caves, which had previously been used as a shelter by navvies working on the Stockport Viaduct.